Madhav64OP/Madhav64OP/README.md

 <BR>
 ### More About Me

-- 🤖 Member of Robotics Club MaRS@ IIT Roorkee -> (https://mars.iitr.ac.in/)
+- 🤖 Member of Robotics Club MaRS @IIT Roorkee -> (https://mars.iitr.ac.in/)
-- ⚙️ Worked on Many Projects in the Field of Software Development, AI-ML, and Robotics.
+- ⚙️ Worked in the field of Software Development, AI-ML, and Robotics, always curious to explore more in the field of tech and engineering.
-- 🎮 Love tech, tinkering, and exploring new things !!

 ### 🛠️ Tech Stack & Tools